Economics, Business and Environment

 This summer school aims to bring together PhD students and build a broad and inclusive community studying collaboration.
 We will discuss why and how organizations are increasingly using collaboration as a strategic toll to develop their innovation activities.

 The aim of this summer school is to discuss the strength and weaknesses of research pillars and their contribution to our understanding of how boards are formed and how they work in order to effectively perform their roles.

-This summer school will discuss the major developments regarding research on financial inclusion, including microfinance.
-It will shed much light on how financial inclusion can induce sustainable growth in low-income economies, with explicit attention to African countries.
+This summer school will discuss the major developments regarding research on financial inclusion.
+It will shed light on how financial inclusion can induce sustainable growth, with explicit attention to African countries.

 Join this unique interdisciplinary two-week summer school in public health in which we cross the national borders.
 We will discuss the public health challenges of the future and learn the value of observational data for public health policy during hands on research sessions.